palikar/blog-hugo-files/content/posts/pandas_notes.md

 pd.concat(objs,axis=0,join='outer',join_axes=None,ignore_index=False)
 ```

-The _axis_ parameter controls how the concatenation is done - either by columns or by rows(dy default).
+The _axis_ parameter controls how the concatenation is done - either by columns or by rows (row default).

 ```python
 import pandas as pd